 Forest bird populations are declining.
 The common wisdom is that their needs aren't compatible with the needs of the forestry industry — but that's not so.
 Through years of experimentation, Audubon South Carolina has developed "bird-friendly" methods that foresters can use to shelter birds even while generating profits.
 It's an amazing win-win for our state.

-Using our Silver Bluff Sanctuary as a demonstration site, Audubon South Carolina has already trained more than 300 landowners and land managers in these bird-friendly methods.
+Using our Silver Bluff Sanctuary as a demonstration site, Audubon South Carolina has already introduced more than 300 landowners and land managers to these bird-friendly methods.

 Our workshops focus on bottomland hardwoods, an ecosystem that's critically important to dozens of bird species as well as other wildlife.
 And we give the most attention to 13 priority species, because if we protect them, we automatically protect the whole ecosystem and the other creatures in it.